Staff Questions and Answers

 A: Right now, medical facilities are very busy.
 There are a number of online healthcare options for staff as part of their benefits package.
 To learn more, click: Online Resources to Healthcare

-Q: If we are told to quarantine for 14 days, do we use sick or vacation time, or is it a paid leave status?
+Q: If we are told to quarantine, do we use sick or vacation time, or is it a paid leave status?

-A: If a healthcare provider has directed an employee to self-quarantine because of likely exposure to COVID-19, they would not have to use their sick or vacation leave, they would be in Paid COVID-19 leave status.
+A: If a healthcare provider has directed an employee to self-quarantine because of likely exposure to COVID-19, the employee should review leave options per contract and work with local Human Resources to review options.

 Social distancing in the workplace